Search frequently asked questions

 Guide dogs (assistance dogs) are warmly welcomed on board all our cruise ships.

 In order to offer an enjoyable and safe cruise experience for both you and your dog, we kindly request you complete the ‘Assistance Dog Travel Application Form’.
 This can be obtained by contacting the Guest Services Department on 0800 0355 145 or via e-mailing firstname.lastname@example.org.
+We request that guests advise us before travelling that they wish to bring an Assistance Dog on board, and that all relevant application forms are completed.

 The following items must be included in the application*: